mcvine/training/README.md

 Help MCViNE users to understand the use cases and how to run a simulation.

-To use the materials here, start [from here](0.
+To use the materials, start [from here](0.
 Getting-the-training-material.ipynb)